 UFV has 24 pay periods per year with paydays being on the 15th and the last day of each month.
 If the 15th or last day of the month falls on a weekend, the payday will be the Friday before the respective weekend.

 Pay periods are from the 1st through the 15th, and the 16th through to the last day of the month.
 There is no "time holdback", meaning on the 15th of the month your pay will include all time up to and including the 15th.

 - Hourly Employees

 Pay periods are generally from the 23rd of the last month to the 7th of the current month and will be deposited for the 15th of the month payday.
 The last day of the month pay period usually includes the 8th to the 22nd.
-These dates vary, timesheet employees should reference the for an detailed listing of dates.
+These dates vary, timesheet employees should reference the current Payroll Schedule for a detailed listing of dates.

 Timesheet and Payroll Schedule

 Timesheets and our current payroll schedule are both found under Payroll Forms.
 Please ensure you allow sufficient time for your supervisor to sign your timesheet before the due date.

 Having your pay directly deposited to your bank account is significantly more efficient for you as well as for us.
 Your direct deposit can be split into two separate bank accounts based on either a flat amount or percentage of total net pay.
 Please complete the Direct Deposit Form and return to Payroll at the start of your employment and anytime changes are required to your deposit information.

 Record of Employment